 Expert care when heart failure progress

 Advanced heart failure is a form of heart failure that has progressed to the most serious stage.
-Heart failure gets worse over time.
-There are four main heart failure stages, based on a patient’s risks and symptoms.
+It gets worse over time.
+There are four main stages, based on a patient’s risks and symptoms.
 Patients who have advanced heart failure are in the most severe stage of the disease.

 Expert Heart & Vascular Care